Skip to main content

 Dogfish Head

 Dogfish Head is as reliable as they come, whether you’re looking for a quality IPA or seasonal vegetable beer.
-It’s technically a brown ale, offering plenty in the way of molasses notes.
-It’s a tried-and-true recipe that goes back to 1994, back when the brewery was entering local competitions.
+It’s technically a brown ale, offering plenty of molasses notes.
+The tried-and-true recipe dates back to 1994, when the brewery was entering local competitions.
 Get it early and often, as it tends to sell out by late November.

 Elysian Night Owl Pumpkin Beer.